Tejaswini-pericharla/Tejaswini-pericharla/README.md

 - 👋 Hi, I’m @Tejaswini-pericharla
-- 👀 I’m interested in full stack development ...
+- 👀 I’m interested in full stack development .
-- 🌱 I’m currently back-end and M.L ...
+- 🌱 I’m currently learning back-end and M.L .

 <!---
 Tejaswini-pericharla/Tejaswini-pericharla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.